Homemade Naan Recipe – Soft, Fluffy Indian Flatbread

 Prepare the Dough

-Mix everything together until a sticky dough forms.
+Mix everything until a sticky dough forms.
 Then knead the dough for 8–10 minutes until it becomes smooth and elastic.
 If necessary, add a little flour to reduce stickiness.

 Proof the Dough